What Can You Do with a GIS Degree?

 Like most careers, positions can range from entry-level to senior.
 At the lower end of the pay scale, technicians and draftsmen typically earn the least.
 For these types of positions, skills include databases, CAD, and mapping.

 As you move into a higher pay scale, there are more specialized jobs.
-For example, remote sensing and LiDAR analysts are in the mid-range pay scale.
+For example, remote sensing and LiDAR analysts are part of the mid-range pay scale.
 Also, we start to see GIS developers and programmers who create the GIS software that analysts and cartographers use.

 At the top of the pay scale, senior GIS positions dominate the salary list.
 For example, GIS project managers execute and close projects.
 Also, senior software engineers have the experience and education necessary to design, develop, and maintain software.